hiero-ledger/hiero-mirror-node/README.md

 For detailed instructions on setting up a local development environment refer to the [Development Guide](docs/development.md).

-## About Users and Maintainers

-- Users and Maintainers guidelines are located in **[Hiero-Ledger's roles and groups guidelines](https://github.com/hiero-ledger/governance/blob/main/roles-and-groups.md#maintainers).**
+Our role guidelines can be found under **[Hiero-Ledger's roles and groups guidelines](https://github.com/hiero-ledger/governance/blob/main/roles-and-groups.md#maintainers).**

 ## Code of Conduct

 Hiero uses the Linux Foundation Decentralised Trust [Code of Conduct](https://www.lfdecentralizedtrust.org/code-of-conduct).